RenYurui/PIRender/README.md

 The source code of the ICCV2021 paper "[PIRenderer: Controllable Portrait Image Generation via Semantic Neural Rendering](https://arxiv.org/abs/2109.08379)" (ICCV2021)

 The proposed **PIRenderer** can synthesis portrait images by intuitively controlling the face motions with fully disentangled 3DMM parameters.
-This model can be applied :
+This model can be applied to tasks such as:

 * **Intuitive Portrait Image Editing**